JatinKhare/advancesmcusystems/lab3/README.md

 4. **BRAM controller**: We have one BRAM and 2 BRAM controllers.
 The bram_ctrl_0 is connected to the  Zynq via a smartconnect.
 The bram_ctrl_1 is connected to the CDMA.
 So, the bus width of the bram_ctrl_1 will change as the CDMA bus width changes.
 We can set the bus width of the other bram_ctrl_0 to any number (as long as the bus width ratio of (bram_ctrl_0):(bram_ctrl_1) > 1:4).

 5. **Ports**: All the three buses perform nearly equally.
 The ACP gives comparatively the worst performance of all.
-The reason might be that the data being transferedf is more than the cache size of the ACP.
+The reason might be that the data being transferred is more than the cache size of the ACP.

 ### Utilization
-The maximum utilization is for the configuration which uses maximum BRAMs, has the CDMA S & F enabled (which will activate the internal buffers, increasing the utilization.
+The maximum utilization is for the configuration which uses maximum BRAMs and has the CDMA S & F enabled (which will activate the internal buffers, increasing the utilization.
 Here is the utilization report for 1024 bus width and 32 burst size, with CDMA S & F enabled

 <img src="images\util.png" width="500" />
 <hr style="border:2px solid gray"> </hr>